Italian Wedding Soup is loaded with meatballs, pasta and vegetables in every bite! A comforting, healthy soup recipe that everyone will love!

 What Other Vegetables Can You Add To This Soup?

-Like I mentioned before, traditional wedding soup usually has escarole, spinach, kale or even lettuce.
+Like I mentioned before, traditional Italian Wedding soup usually has escarole, spinach, kale or even lettuce.
 We typically use fresh spinach but you can also use frozen spinach.
 Baby kale is a great option if you don’t cook with kale often.

 When kale simmers in a soup broth like this one it will get very tender, not like the rough kale you’ll find in salads or even quickly sautéed for a side dish.
 So when we do eat kale, it’s usually in a soup recipe like this Italian Wedding Soup.